zouarigordonian/zouarigordonian/README.md

 # 👋 Hi, I'm Ian-Anthony

-Director of Product focused on building products across messaging, business solutions, and emerging markets.
-I prototype ideas through lightweight code, AI APIs, and rapid experiments.
+Product Director at Rakuten Viber.
+I use GitHub to experiment with ideas, prototype with AI and APIs, and build small tools and automations that help turn product concepts into something tangible.

 ### 🔧 What I build here
-- Small tools and experiments using AI APIs (Mistral, Gemini, and others)
+- Small tools and experiments using AI APIs
-- Frontend prototypes for product concepts (React, Streamlit, Bubble integrations)
+- Product prototypes and lightweight web apps
-- Data scripts for analysis, enrichment, and automation
+- Automations and data scripts
-- Playgrounds for exploring new product ideas
+- Experiments around new product ideas

 ### 📚 Interests
-Product strategy, AI tooling, emerging markets, B2B messaging ecosystems, and rapid prototyping.
+AI tooling, product design, automation, messaging, and rapid prototyping.

 ### 🌱 Currently learning
-Experimenting with API-driven apps, agentic workflows, and practical automation tools.
+Agentic workflows, API-driven apps, and practical ways to use AI in products.

 ### 📫 Connect
 LinkedIn: www.linkedin.com/in/iananthonyzouari